larsvilhuber/aej-applied-replications-public/README.md

 - [x] All tables and figures in the paper
 - [ ] Selected tables and figures in the paper, as explained and justified below.

+The code also produces numerous tables which were not included in the paper.
+Note that following a request from copy-editors, all tables used in the paper were subsumed into the main document.
+Earlier versions used `\input` statements in LaTeX.

 |Table number |Program                                             |LaTeX file                                       |